nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Exits the program.<br>
 Format: `exit`

-## 3. FAQ
+## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Address Book folder.
+       the file that contains the data of your previous OneTwoDo folder.

-## 4. Command Summary
+## Command Summary

 * **Help**  `help` <br>